Interview Note Taking

 The Importance of Taking Good Notes During an Interview

-Interview note taking is the first step in documenting the interview, both in terms of a candidate’s qualifications and in defending a hiring decision later on.
+Note-taking is an interviewing technique that helps keep your hiring process consistent across the board.
+Interview note-taking is the first step in documenting the interview, both in terms of a candidate’s qualifications and in defending a hiring decision later on.
 It ensures that interviewers don’t confuse candidates and don’t overlook important factors in a hiring decision.
 While there are many reasons note taking is essential, here are just a few:

 - Taking notes during an interview helps distinguish the candidates from each other.
 Each candidate deserves a chance to showcase their capabilities and be remembered for their qualifications.
 It’s easy to confuse who said what after the fact, yet those details can be critical when making a hiring decision.

 - Taking notes during an interview serves as a baseline for scoring candidates later on.
 By jotting notes during the interview, the interviewer can then score the candidates using the information in the notes.

 - Taking notes during an interview helps employers defend hiring decisions when there are claims of unfair discrimination.
 Perhaps a candidate tells the interviewer they are only looking for a short-term position even though they have applied for a position that will require extensive training.
 By documenting this critical fact, the interviewer may choose to select someone less qualified but whose circumstances will be a better long-term fit.

 - Taking notes during an interview helps candidates feel confident that the interview is fair.
 When candidates see interviewers paying attention and documenting the conversation, they have more confidence in the process and the outcome.

 Great interview notes have a few important elements:

 Short and Concise

 Interview notes need not be lengthy and should focus on key factors related to a candidate’s qualifications.